The Importance of Medical Credentialing ROI

 The breakdown above doesn’t reflect your exact practice information because each organization will have unique variables, such as rates of pay per employee and the number of providers within the organization.
 But you’ll find that the analysis is fairly similar to what your staff is working with.
 If you had the employee that manages medical credentialing track their hours exactly for that task, you would find the hours are similar, depending on the number of physicians and credentialing bodies.
 If your staff member doesn’t fully understand the process involved for each payer, they will meet with roadblocks and delays, if not denials.

 There’s already a 20-40 day lag time between the signing and completion of the application.
-Medical Billing costs are often not associated directly with medical credentialing in your financial assessments.
+Medical Billing software costs are often not associated directly with medical credentialing in your financial assessments.
 Even though the credentialing process can have a significant impact on billing.
 If you lose revenue or are unable to bill for charges, you may not be categorizing that loss directly with credentialing, but most practices do have losses of this nature.

 In some cases, practices might provide an income guarantee for providers while credentialing is completed.
 In those cases, the provider’s lost revenue is carried by the organization, rather than the physician, compounding the monetary loss for the organization.